 If you'd like to learn more about this ancient practice and its potential benefits, you can read our oil pulling article.

 Anti-yeast supplements in liquid form

-Anti-yeast supplements like this one by Khroma combine natural yeast-fighting ingredients to help.
+Anti-yeast supplements like this one combine natural yeast-fighting ingredients to help.
 This particular product receives great reviews on Amazon, with one customer saying: